This post may contain affiliate links. Read full disclosure.

 - 1 (14.5 oz) can beef broth

 - 1/2 cup organic apple cider vinegar or red wine

 - 2 tablespoons granulated sugar

 - 2 bay leaves

-- In a heavy pan with lid, cook the ground beef and Italian sausage over medium heat.
-While browning the meat, use a wooden spatula to break it up into small pieces.
-Once the meat is fully cooked, drain off all the fat.
+- In a large heavy skillet with tall sides, cook ground beef and ground Italian sausage over medium heat.
+As you brown the meat, break it up into small pieces with a wooden spatula.
+Once the meat isfully cooked, drain off all the fat.

 Have you ever made spaghetti sauce from scratch?
-What do you think of this scrumptious homemade pasta sauce recipe?
-I’d love to hear your thoughts in the comments below!
+What do you think of this homemade spaghetti sauce?
+Join the conversation in the comments below!